Madiro-org/UVL-Burundi/docs/README.md

 ## Concepts and content

-Content is organized in OpenConceptLab (OCL), in the [LIME Demo collection](https://app.openconceptlab.org/#/orgs/MSFOCG/collections/lime-demo/ ) and manually exported as ZIP files, then added to the configuration:
+Content is organized in OpenConceptLab (OCL), in the [LIME Demo collection](https://app.openconceptlab.org/#/orgs/UVL/collections/ ) and manually exported as ZIP files, then added to the configuration:
 > /distro/configuration/OCL

 In CSV templats
 1. Define project-specific metadata
 In OpenConceptLab (OCL)
-2. Identify concepts that can be reused in a) CIEL source b) MSF sources
+2. Identify concepts that can be reused in a) CIEL source b) UVL sources
-3. Create new concepts if needed in MSF OCG source
+3. Create new concepts if needed in UVL source
 4. Create collections of concepts needed for the implementation (per program, per form, and generic ones)
 5. Release the collection and export it as a ZIP file In distribution configuration